GDPR in Schools – How does affect them?

 GDPR – what is it?

-It will entirely replace the current Data Protection Act, making radical changes to many existing data protection rules and regulations that many organisations such as schools, academies and other educational establishments currently adhere to under the DPA.
+It entirely replaces the Data Protection Act, making radical changes to many previous data protection rules and regulations that many organisations such as schools, academies and other educational establishments were obliged to adhere to under the DPA.

-Whilst you may see some similarities between the GDPR and the DPA, there will be some significant differences that will have a real impact on the way data is handled and ultimately affect the way you manage information in your school.
+Whilst you may see some similarities between the GDPR and the DPA, there are some significant differences that will have a real impact on the way data is handled and ultimately affect the way you manage information in your school.

 Here’s just a few of the key things to watch out for: